 The last ten years I’ve been a witness to the brutal “super-marketisation” of the whole of Estonia.
-Big and evil supermarket chains like Maxima, Rimi and Selver strangle and absorb all small local cellar shops, bakeries, groceries, street markets etc. However, I remember times when it was all different in the 90s and we had a wild small business and street kiosks’ based economy.
+Big supermarket chains like Maxima, Rimi and Selver strangle and absorb all small local cellar shops, bakeries, groceries, street markets etc. However, I remember times when it was all different in the 90s and we had a wild small business and street kiosks’ based economy.

-In most of these kinds of kiosks you may meet an old-school style Russian-speaking-only-woman, who will sum up the price for you on her mini calculator and quickly close the window right in front of your nose without redundant “thank-yous” and “goodbyes”.
+In most of these kinds of kiosks you may meet an old-school style Russian-speaking-only woman, who will sum up the price for you on her mini calculator and quickly close the window right in front of your nose without redundant “thank-yous” and “goodbyes”.
 Classic!